carrel2/CaseStudies/web/files/docs/files/src/AppBundle/Controller/HotSpotController.php.txt

 	 *
 	 * @todo add image functionality for HotSpots
-	 * @todo research 3d model functionality for HotSpots
+	 * @todo research 3d model functionality for HotSpots *
-	 * @todo redirect to default if no case is associated to the user *
 	 * @see HotSpots::class
 	 * @see Day::class